crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c06-covid19-assignment.md

   population), and Centre the lowest with a much smaller population.
   However at the end of 2020 Centre has a massive spike that makes it end up with the most cases

+- Comparing these 3 PA counties to the cases_per100k for all counties, shows that having roughly 20k cases per 100k is around the most common rate of cases (as seen by the frequency graph).
+Likewise the death_per100k, shows that a range of 217-324 deaths per 100k is a little bit less than the most common rate of deaths.
+This means that these 3 PA counties have similar rates to the rest of the country.

 ``` r
 df_normalized %>%